 April is National Safe Digging Month!
 Underneath our feet every day are a variety of utility lines – internet, electricity, water, gas, phone – depending upon what area you happen to be in.
 All of these underground utilities are vulnerable when people start digging around in streets, sidewalks, or even in their own yard!
 Whether you’re at work or at home, you need to know what below and should call before you dig!

+Every nine minutes, an underground utility line is damaged when someone begins digging without calling.
 Even simple things, like planting shrubs or trees, putting in fence posts or mailboxes, or building a porch or deck, can require a phone call to have utility lines officially located before digging can begin.
 Failure to call before you dig could result in property damage, injury to yourself, family, or coworkers, the loss of utility services for yourself and those in the community through outages, and, oh yeah, it’s the law, so fines and repair costs!

 You do NOT need to call in before digging if: